lambdacasserole/uwuscript/README.md

 | `>wo`       | `]`         | If the byte at the data pointer is nonzero, then instead of moving the instruction pointer forward to the next command, jump it back to the command after the matching [ command. |
 | `*w*`       | `N/A`       | Denotes a single-line comment.                                                                                                                                                    |

 You're essentially manipulating a [Turing machine](https://en.wikipedia.org/wiki/Turing_machine) to produce output.
-Anything written in Brainfuck is obviously trivial to port to UwuScript.
+Anything written in Brainfuck is obviously trivial to port over.

 ## Usage